1990 Manjil–Rudbar earthquake: Tsunami

+Aftermath and relief efforts

+The earthquake took place as Iran was recovering from the Iran-Iraq war that ended just two years prior.
+Due to anti-American sentiment in Iran at the time, with the earthquake taking place just 10 years after the Iranian Revolution, Iranians initially did not want to accept help from the United States and other western countries, but they were not in a position to launch an extensive relief effort on their own.
+The Iranian government and the governments that responded to the earthquake issued over 2,900 tents for the unhoused and camps for hundreds of thousands of people affected by the disaster.
+170,000 blankets were also sent in to protect Iranians from the cold.

+An unusual outbreak of acute renal failure (ARF) occurred in the aftermath of the earthquake, with the number of victims needing dialysis support rising to 156, with a mortality rate of 14 percent.
+Patients with ARF were more severely injured and usually had nerve damage, elevated muscle enzymes, and abnormal urinalysis.

 Use in media

 Acclaimed Iranian director Abbas Kiarostami has fictionally incorporated the earthquake and its effects on northern Iran into multiple films of his.
 In And Life Goes On (1992), a director and his son search for child actors from a previous Kiarostami film; Where Is the Friend's Home?
 (1986), which was shot in a city that, by the time of the second film's production, is recovering from the earthquake.
 Kiarostami's next film Through the Olive Trees (1994) follows a film crew as they shoot scenes from Life, and Nothing More...; in one of these scenes a man discusses his marriage having taken place a day after the earthquake.
 Critics and scholars often refer to these three films as the Koker trilogy, and rank them among the director's finest works.